11 Reasons a SmartPhone is Better:

 The problem is if you do want to think about what you are doing and put some creativity into your photos.
 Using a digital camera you have far more scope to make creative photos than with your cell phone.

-3. Phones Have Limited Lens Options
+3. Phone Cameras Have Limited Lens Options

 Modern phones come with more than one lens.
 This is an advancement in technology, but still is no comparison to using a DSLR or mirrorless camera.